yukseltron/bot-factory/readme.md

 ## What this is
-This web app is used for creating/managing the key-value pairings for a json.
-[Checkout the project page here](https://www.yooksel.com/#/virtual-assistance-bot)
+This web app is the bot factory used for creating/managing the key-value pairings in json.

 For this specific case, we are using it in generating keyword - responses for auto-generating a bot (NPC) to be used in VR simulations.